gbordier/AADM2MAuth/README.md

   - for some obscure reason the AzureAD PSH module does not work on powershell core, I'll add a branch to use Microsoft.Graph for PSH Core psh plugin whenever the cmdlet stabilize out of Beta
 - I have added my own JWT decoding module to show the output of the Access Token in the Modules folder

+if no config file is provided, one will be created for you.

 ## Steps